spacetelescope/awesimsoss/README.md

 ### Usage

 Given a time axis and a 1D spectrum of a target, this module produces a 2D SOSS slope image for each point on the time axis.
-For example, if I want to produce 200 integrations of an M4 dwarf as seen through SOSS, my code might look like:
+For example, if I want to produce 200 integrations of WASP-107 (no planet) as seen through SOSS, my code might look like:

 ```
 import numpy as np
 from AWESim_SOSS import awesim
 t = np.linspace(-0.2, 0.2, 200)
-spec = np.genfromtxt('data/m4v_combined_template.txt', unpack=True)
+WASP107 = np.genfromtxt('data/WASP107.txt', unpack=True)
-TSO = awesim.TSO(t, spec)
+TSO = awesim.TSO(t, WASP107)
 TSO.plot_frame()
 ```